-Prurigo presents as small, itchy bumps that develop anywhere on the body and anytime during pregnancy.
+Prurigo presents as small itchy bumps that develop anywhere on the body and anytime during pregnancy.
 You may notice one or two at first, with the number increasing every day.
-Experts believe the condition is associated with changes in the immune response during pregnancy.
-The bumps may last for a few months, possibly even after delivery.
+Experts believe the condition is associated with changes in immune response during pregnancy.
+The bumps may last for a few months, possibly even for a period of time after delivery.

 Pruritic urticarial papules and plaques of pregnancy (PUPPP)

-PUPPP are small, red hives that can cluster and become itchy patches.
-They usually develop on the belly, breasts, thighs, and buttocks, and disappear after delivery.
+POPPP are small red hives that can cluster and become itchy patches.
+They usually develop on the belly, breasts, thighs, and buttocks and disappear after delivery.

 During pregnancy, many women see changes in the appearance of their veins.
 The two most common conditions are:

-A pregnant womb can reduce blood flow to your legs, causing your veins to swell and turn blue.
-Varicose veins can be tender to touch.
+A pregnant womb can reduce blood flow to your legs, causing your veins to turn blue and swell under your skin.
+Varicose veins can also be tender to touch.
 They may form on your genitals and rectum as well – also known as hemorrhoids.
 The condition usually subsides after pregnancy.

-There’s no way to prevent varicose veins during pregnancy, but there are some steps you can take to improve circulation and stop the condition from becoming worse.
+There may be nothing that can be done to prevent varicose veins during pregnancy, but there are some steps you can take to improve your circulation and stop the condition from becoming worse.
 Following these steps can also make you feel more comfortable during pregnancy.

-- Avoid crossing your legs for long stretches of time, such as at work or at school.
+- Avoid crossing your legs for long stretches of time, such as at work or school.

 - Elevate your legs when you can with a footstool.